scottgal/mostlylucid.dse/code_evolver/APP_MANUAL.md

-# Code Evolver - System Manual
+# mostlylucid DiSE - System Manual

 **For AI Self-Reference and User Questions**

-This manual is stored in RAG memory and can be semantically searched by the system to answer questions about how Code Evolver works.
+This manual is stored in RAG memory and can be semantically searched by the system to answer questions about how mostlylucid DiSE works.

 ---